bozsahin/ccglab/README.md

 <B>THE WRAPPER</B>

-I hope you appreciate the peace and comfort of command-recaller <code>rlwrap</code> when you use a command-line tool like CCGlab.
-I am eternally grateful to its developers.
+You will appreciate the peace and comfort of the command-recaller <code>rlwrap</code> when you use a command-line tool like CCGlab.
+I am personally eternally grateful to its developers.

 <B>THE CCG WRAPPER</B>